gngrwzrd/UIImageLoader/readme.md

 You can also completely ignore server cache control and manually clean-up images yourself.

-It's very small at roughly 600+ lines of code in a single header / implementation file.
+It's compatible with iOS and Mac.
+And very small at roughly 600+ lines of code in a single header / implementation file.

 Everything is asynchronous and uses modern objective-c with libdispatch and NSURLSession.